EI2030/Low-power-E-Paper-OS/Hyperlinks and Scratchpad.md

 RTOS/Linux/Legacy OS development:
 ----

+https://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=All&notbasedon=None&desktop=All&architecture=All&package=All&rolling=All&isosize=Under+250MB&netinstall=All&language=All&defaultinit=All&status=All#simple (linux distros under 250MB)

+New DSL, released February 2024, <700MB https://www.damnsmalllinux.org/

 https://github.com/ivandavidov/minimal?tab=readme-ov-file#related-projects

 https://distrowatch.com/weekly.php?issue=20170327#minimal "I found MLL generally used approximately 10MB to 40MB of RAM when no extra programs or services were running."